Seddryck/NBi/_documentation/resultset-rows-count.md

 </assert>
 {% endhighlight %}

 In this element, you must also specify an the comparison that you want to apply _equal_, _more-than_ and _less-than_.
 You must also specify the reference to compare.
-Currently NBi only supports a fixed value.
 {% highlight xml %}
 <assert>
     <row-count>